jab/bidict/CONTRIBUTING.rst

   to automatically trigger a new
   `GitHub Actions <https://github.com/jab/bidict/actions>`__ build, which should run the tests for all supported Python versions.
+  Testing your changes with GitHub Actions will require approval from a project admin the first time you submit a PR.

 - Create a concise but comprehensive commit message in the following style::